Tuesday, June 30, 2020

 THE FIREFOX INCIDENT

 Judges 15:6-5 says "Then Samson went and caught three hundred foxes; and he took torches, turned the foxes tail to tail, and put a torch between each pair of tails.
 5 When he had set the torches on fire, he let the foxes go into the standing grain of the Philistines, and burned up both the shocks and the standing grain, as well as the vineyards and olive groves."
+(NKJV).
+This incident came at the backdrop of a special event.
+Samson had gone to meet his Philistine wife [a girl betrothed to him in violation of Ezra 9:12 and Nehemiah 13:25].
+As stated earlier, the Jews were forbidden from intermarrying with the Canaanites.

+Earlier in Judges 14, we learned that Samson had hosted a celebration at his in-laws, perhaps in fulfilment of the cultural requirements for marriage.
 The feast went awry.
 His wife betrayed him by revealing the secret behind his riddle to the Philistines.
 Samson killed 30 of their men in a bout of anger when he learned that he had been tricked.
 He had however acted in utter foolishness.

-His father in law decided to give Samson's wife to his bestman.
+His father in law decided to give Samson's wife to his best-man.
 This now confirms that she had only been betrothed to Samson and was not married to him at this stage!
-The customary practice of betrothal is perhaps most clearly demonstrated under Joseph's relationship with Mary in Matthew 1:18-25.
+The customary practice of betrothal was a common Middle Eastern custom.
+It is perhaps most clearly demonstrated under Joseph's relationship with Mary in Matthew 1:18-25.
+Elsewhere in the New Testament Scripture, the Church is symbolically portrayed as a bride that has been betrothed to Christ.
+The marriage feast of the Lamb is described in Revelation 19:6-10.
+Up till then the Church prepares herself for this feast.

 Samson was shocked to learn that the woman he deeply loved had been snatched from him (Judges 14:20).
-His anger burned and he mindlessly destroyed a large plantation of wheat by catching 300 foxes and tying them in pairs and placing fire torches on them before sending them into the ripen farms (15:3-5).
+His youthful anger burned and he mindlessly destroyed a large plantation of wheat by catching 300 foxes and tying them in pairs and placing fire torches on them before sending them into the ripen farms (15:3-5).

 THE FALL OF SAMSON

 Meanwhile, Samson's hair sprouted and grew and with that God's strength returned to him (Judges 16:22).
 Samson finally summoned his strength through a dying wish which God granted him.
 Judges 16:30 says "Then Samson said, “Let me die with the Philistines!”
 And he pushed with all his might, and the temple fell on the lords and all the people who were in it.
 So the dead that he killed at his death were more than he had killed in his life."
+(NKJV).

 MORAL LESSONS FROM SAMSON'S LIFE

-1) Unbridled (uncontrolled) anger is dangerous!
-Watch out...
-The Bible admonishes us saying "Be angry, and do not sin”: do not let the sun go down on your wrath, nor give place to the devil (Ephesians 4:26-27).
+1) Unbridled or uncontrolled anger is dangerous!
+Elsewhere in Scripture, the Bible admonishes believers, saying "Be angry, and do not sin”: do not let the sun go down on your wrath, nor give place to the devil (Ephesians 4:26-27, NKJV).
+We need to contain our anger even under great provocation.

 3) We should never misuse the gifts that God has bestowed upon us for selfish and ungodly purposes.
 Samson was highly gifted but the manner in which he exercised his gifts is not worth emulating.
+He crossed the red line.

 CONCLUSION

+On the flip side, Samson's case is a depiction of our moral fallibility, our sinfulness which only Christ's shed blood could cleanse.
+We should however be sympathetic to Samson's cause in the concluding passage of Judges 15.
 God used Samson's death to destroy the Philistines.
 This is perhaps the reason to celebrate him in the end.
-Having walk the path of ruin, Samson became a tool at God's disposal by which the Philistine forty year siege over Israel was finally broken (ref.
+Having walked the path of ruin, Samson became a tool at God's disposal by which the Philistine forty year siege over Israel was finally broken (ref.
 Judges 13:1).

 © Ezekiel Kimosop 2020